maycil/pray-time/README.md

 # Fajr End Time:

-Fajr end time calculate by set the elevation angle is zero degree.
-And then the tulu time is subtracted from the calculated time.
+Fajr end time have to calculate by set the elevation angle is zero degree.
+But complete disappearance of the sun is achieved with -1 degrees.
+In order to find fajr end time, tulu time is subtracted from the calculated time.

-	α = 0;
+	α = -1;
     cos ω = (sinα - sinδ * sin φ) / (cosδ * cos φ)
-	asrTime =  tuluTime -  acos(ω) * 4
+	fajrEndTime =  tuluTime -  acos(ω) * 4

 # Tulu Time:
 Solar noon for a given location is found from the longitude (in degrees, positive to the east of the Prime Meridian) and the equation of time (in minutes):